kalwalt/gatsby-starter-i18n-bulma/README.md

 ## Features

-A simple website with multilanguage support, blogging, bulma css, fontawesome, i18n, and much more...
+A simple website with multilanguage support, blogging, bulma css, fontawesome, i18n, netlify-cms and much more...

+### Language switcher

+With this starter you can switch between different languages pages with different names for example:

+`en/artworks/`

+to

+`/it/opere/`

 ## Inspired by